-CIS 277: Java for Programmers 3 Credits
+CIS 277 Java for Programmers

-Level II Prerequisites: CPS 171 or CPS 185 min. grade of "C" or proficiency in a programming language 45 lecture, O lab, O clinical, O other, 45 total contact hours Fulfills Core Elements:None
+Level II Prerequisites: CPS 171 or CPS 185 with a minimum grade of "C" or proficiency in a programming language 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course covers the basics of Java, including creating a simple applet and application, object oriented programming concepts, objects and classes in Java, managing inheritance, and simple Java I/O. Students consider practical issues, common problems and solutions in applet development, string handling, program attributes, accessing system resources, error handling, threads, and creating a user interface.
 Prerequisites will be checked on the first day of class.